 U.S. export and import weights for the market and supplier indices, respectively, are calculated based on bilateral trade flow data from the GATS database.
 The GATS database collects and categorizes U.S. Census data on trade in agricultural and agriculture-related products.
 World export weights for the competitive index are calculated from each country’s commodity-level world trade flow data, which are obtained from the FAOSTAT database.

 Russian nominal exchange rate and CPI—There are no available series for the Russian nominal exchange rate before 1992 since the country was then a part of the USSR.
-In the ERS Agricultural Exchange Rate Data Set, we developed a smoothed series going back to historical exchange rates and inflation rates in the Soviet Union.
-This is done to prevent the ruble’s instability during the country’s transition from distorting the trade-weighted exchange rate data set in the averaging process.
-Between 1988 and 1992, the ruble underwent a major real appreciation.
-Because the inflation rate reached into the thousands of percent, the real ruble most likely appreciated several thousand times, making it unworkable as a currency for exchange in trade.
-By the end of the transition period, it appears that those in charge of macroeconomic policy recognized the problem and began to move toward a workable real exchange rate.
+In the USDA, ERS Agricultural Exchange Rate Data Set, we developed a smoothed series going back to historical exchange rates and inflation rates in the Soviet Union.
+This is done to prevent the ruble’s instability during the country’s transition from distorting the trade-weighted exchange rate dataset in the averaging process.
+Between 1988 and 1992, the country’s inflation rate reached into the thousands of percent, hence the ruble most likely appreciated several thousand times, making it unworkable as a currency for exchange in trade.
+By the end of the transition period, those in charge of macroeconomic policy began to move toward a workable real exchange rate.

 Federal Reserve System, Board of Governors.
 2005.
 Indices of the Foreign Exchange Value of the Dollar, Federal Reserve Bulletin, Winter 2005. (accessed August 2014).